farcloser/lepton/docs/testing/tools.md

 nerdtest.Build // a test requires buildkit
 nerdtest.CGroup // a test requires cgroup
-nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required nerdtest.BrokenTest // indicates that a test needs to be fixed and has been restricted to run only in certain cases nerdtest.OnlyIPv6 // a test is meant to run solely in the ipv6 environment nerdtest.OnlyKubernetes // a test is meant to run solely in the Kubernetes environment
+nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required nerdtest.NerdishctlNeedsFixing // indicates that a test cannot be run with any binary based on upstream nerdctl library yet as a fix is required nerdtest.BrokenTest // indicates that a test needs to be fixed and has been restricted to run only in certain cases nerdtest.OnlyIPv6 // a test is meant to run solely in the ipv6 environment nerdtest.OnlyKubernetes // a test is meant to run solely in the Kubernetes environment